mohamedAtoui/KV-cache-optimization/DIARY.md

 and after a quick searhc it's being used more than MHA and MQA in real world LLM's (LLama 2, Mistral 7b,...)

+### Day 12 November 25th:
+Today I managed to train GQA Attention head with 4 Attention head, same architecture as MHA but with half attention heads, next thing is comparing:
+MHA, MQA, GQA in different aspects: quality of responses, inference time, memory usage (my approach and forcast with a big number of parameters).